thin-edge/thin-edge.io/docs/src/understand/index.md

   that interact with thin-edge through its JSON API over MQTT and HTTP and are to be deployed on the main devices and the attached child devices
-- As a contributor, you can [extend thin-edge using its Rust API](../contribute/index.md), when loosely coupling components over MQTT and HTTP is not appropriate (e.g: for performance reasons)
+- As a contributor, you can [extend thin-edge using its Rust API](../contribute/index.md), when loosely coupling components over MQTT and HTTP is not appropriate (e.g. for performance reasons)